 - By geographical type:

 - a) United Kingdom and Republic of Ireland

 - b) Other Countries

-- By total average monitored free distribution over the Reporting Period, combined with other free copy categories, analysed into:
+- 2. By total average monitored free distribution over the Reporting Period, combined with other free copy categories, analysed into:

 - a) Regular

 - Net

 - Gross

 - 3. By total average monitored free distribution per issue for the period, analysed into:

 - a) Net distribution by hand

 - b) Net distribution other

 - c) Gross distribution

-- 4. By total average monitored free distribution for the following distribution point types:
+- 4. By total average monitored free distribution for the following distribution point types, analysing copies by those distributed solus or packaged with other products:

 - a) Airports / airlines

 - b) Cruise ships / ferries

 - c) Other travel points

 - d) Educational establishments

 - e) Food and drink outlets

 - f) Hotels

 - g) Leisure centres / clubs

 - h) Medical establishments

 - i) Offices

 - j) Retail outlets

 - k) Street

 - I) Other

-- 5. You may optionally report the total average number of distribution points per issue over the period.

-- 6. A verifiable overview description of the Monitored Free Distribution